networkx/networkx/README.rst

 Bugs
 ----

-Please report any bugs that you find `here <https://github.com/networkx/networkx/issues>`_.
+Please report any kind of bugs that you find `here <https://github.com/networkx/networkx/issues>`_.
 Or, even better, fork the repository on `GitHub <https://github.com/networkx/networkx>`_ and create a pull request (PR).
 We welcome all changes, big or small, and we will help you make the PR if you are new to `git` (just ask on the issue and/or